pblanchenay/pblanchenay.github.io/content/academicreferences/index.md

 A reference letter will increase your chances if it can provide information about you that is 1/ positive, 2/  specific and credible, and 3/ relevant to the program you are applying to.

+1. You should have done particularly well in my course, and appear **motivated**.
+    - Usually that means ranking in the top 20% of students who took that course with me.
+Depending on the course that could mean an 78/100, or a 90/100.
+If you're unsure, you can ask.
+	- I will also have a look at your other course grades to see if your performance in my course is a fluke or if you are doing generally well.
-- If you didn't do really well in my course, it is in your interest to ask an instructor for a course you did particularly well in.
+	- If you didn't do really well in my course, it really is in your interest to ask instead the instructor of a course you did particularly well in.
+A letter about an average performance will HARM your application.

+1. I should be able to provide information that is **specific** and would stand out to a selection committee.
+    * In any given course, I typically teach between 180 and 350 students per session.
+Did you come regularly to office hours?
+Did we have any meaningful interactions?
-- If you took my course, but the only thing I know about you are your grades, the letter would not be very specific or informative.
+	* If the only thing I know about you are your grades, the letter cannot be very specific or informative; it is going to be very generic and has little chance of helping your application.
 It might be in your interest to ask another instructor who knows you better.

+1. I should be able to comment on aspects of your application that are **relevant** for the program you are applying to.
+	- Is the course you took with me relevant for the program?
+Does it highlight some ability of yours that would help you succeed in the program?
-- If you are applying to a program that is totally unrelated to the course you took with me, my letter will not be very relevant to the selection committee.
-You are better off asking an instructor that can comment on the skills/topics that are particularly relevant for that program.
+	- If you are applying to a program that is totally unrelated to the course you took with me, it is harder to make my letter relevant to the selection committee.
+Are there particular skills you acquired in my course that would be useful for *that particular program*?
+You might be better off asking an instructor that can comment on the skills/topics that are particularly relevant for that program.

+## Am I willing to write a letter for you?

+* In general yes if you did well in my course (ranking in the top 20%), but I reserve the right to refuse writing a letter for you (i.e. it's not guaranteed).
+* If I refuse it is usually for one of these reasons:
+	* I believe it would not help your application (see the 3 points above).
+	* I believe your application is not fit for a particular program (e.g. you scored in top 25% in my course and are applying to a very selective program).
+	* I do not have enough time before the deadline. **Allow 3 weeks before the nearest deadline.**
+* If you have never *completed* a course with me, I am in general very reluctant to write for you.
+If you are a current student, I can only write if I have sufficient info about you, which is rare for current students.

 ## You have read all this and would like me to write a letter.
 What should you do?
 - Make sure to contact me well in advance of deadlines.
 Most postgraduate programs have deadlines between early December to early February.